 Overview

-Since 1996, MUSA has given concert tours in Europe every 2 to 4 years, and in off-years, the group has met for a weekend of rehearsals and performances in some city in the U.S. Though their rehearsal time together is brief and infrequent, members study their music intensively on their own prior to each meeting.
-When it’s all put together in a concert, the effect can be magical, and audiences typically marvel at how a geographically diverse group like this can produce such excellent results with just a few days of intensive rehearsal.
-The MUSA repertoire consists of sacred music (masses, motets, anthems, etc.), folk music from many countries, and the American folk songs and spirituals which have proven to be so popular all over the world.
+Since 1996, Mastersingers USA gives international concert tours every 2 to 4 years, and in off-years, the group meets for a weekend of rehearsals and performances in some city in the U.S. Members study their music on their own prior to each meeting and then rehearse when we gather prior to performances.
+When it’s all put together in a concert, the effect is magical, and audiences typically marvel at how a geographically diverse group like this can produce such excellent results with just a few days of rehearsals.
+The Mastersingers USA repertoire consists of sacred music (masses, motets, anthems, etc.), folk music from many countries, and the American folk songs and spirituals which have proven to be so popular all over the world.

 Mission, History, & Future

-Mastersingers USA has no formal “mission.”
-But any member would probably say that they participate for the sheer joy of singing in a top-notch men’s chorus.
-And if there is, indeed, any mission, it is to share the energy, beauty, and joy of the group’s stunning repertoire with as many people as possible.
+Mastersingers USA’s members participate for the sheer joy of singing in a top-notch men’s chorus. and to share the energy, beauty, and joy of the group’s stunning repertoire with as many people as possible.
 There have been wonderful singing experiences at various venues throughout the United States, but members especially enjoy introducing their music to audiences in other countries.

-With members of all ages, a steady input of newcomers, and a solid organizational structure, MUSA looks forward to many reunions and tours in the years to come.
+With members of all ages, a steady input of newcomers, and a solid organizational structure, Mastersingers USA looks forward to many retreats and tours in the years to come.

 Artistic Direction